hati-health/slender/README.md

 - 💯 No ORM, no magic, just SQL
 - 🎨 Highlighted by default in IDEs
 - 🏜️ DRY you queries, without losing control
+- 🧐 Pydantic and Psycopg under the hood

 <br>
 <br>